finos/common-domain-model/documentation/source/documentation.rst

 * Trade execution and confirmation
 * Clearing
 * Allocation
+* Reallocation
 * Settlement (including any future contingent cashflow payment)
+* Return (settlement of the part and/or full return of the loaned security as defined by a Securities Lending transaction.)
+* Billing (calculation and population of invoicing for Securities Lending transactions)
 * Exercise of options
 * Margin calculation
 * Regulatory reporting (although covered in a different documentation section)